frenchchoco/motomulti/README.md

 A Motoswap Testnet farmer.
 Based on https://github.com/sanjaybuddapar/motogiga which is based on https://github.com/cryptosalomao/urabalu.

+NONE OF THE FEATURES ARE READY YET, THE LIST WILL BE UPDATED GRADUALLY!!!!!

+Features:

+⏳ parallel processing
+⏳ the ability to set gas fees in sats/vb
+⏳ built-in sybiling without a separate script
+⏳ replacing fees
+⏳ using arguments to run different steps instead of commenting out stuff

 ---

 - 1st step is to download the repo (Code > Download as ZIP / Github / Github Desktop / etc).